 Although conditional admission may be granted in advance of receipt of final/official transcripts, confirmation of the achievement of specified minimum grades will take place after all final/official transcripts have been received by the University.
-Applicants who do not meet these minimum grade requirements will be denied admission.
+Applicants who do not meet these minimum grade requirements will be denied admission into the program.